tetsuo/tetsuo.github.io/articles/mercury-i.md

    - Consumer A updates `last_seq` to, say, `150` and releases the lock.
    - Consumer B then reads the updated `last_seq = 150`, processing the next set of tokens.

->> Alternatively, if the concern is to handle **multiple consumers** efficiently, you can consider **eliminating the `jobs` table altogether**.
+Alternatively, if the concern is to handle **multiple consumers** efficiently, you can consider **eliminating the `jobs` table altogether**.
 Instead, add a new field, such as `processed_at`, to the `tokens` table.
 This field will indicate when a token has been processed.
-By updating `processed_at` during token retrieval, you can use `FOR UPDATE SKIP LOCKED` to support a multi-consumer setup effectively.
+By updating `processed_at` during token retrieval, you can use `FOR UPDATE SKIP LOCKED` to support a multi-consumer setup in a safe fashion.

 However, if you're certain that only a single consumer runs this query at any given time, I recommend sticking with the `jobs` table as a single point of reference.
 This approach avoids the need for complex locking mechanisms, and you can further enhance the `jobs` table to keep a history of job executions, parameters, and statuses, which can be valuable for auditing purposes.

-## Less Suitable for Critical Tasks

-Keep in mind that databases aren't designed to handle queuing functionalities (like retry mechanisms, dead-letter queues, task prioritization, and etc.) out of the box.
-Without built-in support for message acknowledgments and retries, you must manage error handling manually at the application level.

 > #### When to Switch to a Dedicated Queue?
 >
 > If there are hundreds of jobs per second, dedicated queues will be more efficient.
 However, processing hundreds of emails per second also implies significant costs—likely tens of thousands of euros paid to a cloud provider.
-At that scale, it might be more cost-effective to [hire a few engineers](/about.html) to optimize your system and address these challenges directly 🤓
+At that scale, it might be more cost-effective to hire a few engineers to optimize your system and address these challenges directly 🤓

 # What's Next?